In Short

 - casual basis.

-The rights of an employee hired under a full-time or part-time contract are generally more extensive than those of a casual employee.
-As casual employees are not entitled to paid leave and other benefits, they generally receive pay hourly.
+The entitlements of an employee hired under a permanent contract are generally more extensive than those of a casual employee.
+As casual employees are not entitled to paid leave and other benefits, they generally receive hourly rates of pay with a casual loading to account for these benefits that they do not receive.

 How to Classify Employees

-The first step to determining this is how many hours they will work per week.
+The first step to determining this is how many hours the employee will work per week.
 If they work an average of 38 hours per week, they will likely be a full-time employee.
-Full-time employees have entitlements under the NES, including annual and sick leave.
+Full-time employees have entitlements under the NES, including annual and personal/carers leave.

 If your employees work less than 38 hours per week, you must determine if they are part-time or casual employees.
 A part-time employee is a permanent employee who works less than 38 hours per week.
 They will usually work regular hours each week and have ongoing employment.